daily1313/daily1313/README.md

 ### Infrastructure
 - AWS EC2, RDS, Route53, ALB
+- Nginx

 ### Test
 - Junit, Selenium

-### Studying now
-- AngularJS, JQuery

 <!--
 **daily1313/daily1313** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.